 The easiest way to install VirtualBox on Ubuntu is to search for it in the Software Center and install it from there.

 You can also install it from the command line using this command:

 sudo apt install virtualbox

-However, if you check the package version before installing it, you’ll see that the VirtualBox provided by Ubuntu’s repository is quite old.
+However, if you check the package version before installing it, you’ll see that the VirtualBox provided by Ubuntu’s repository may be a bit older.

-For example, the current VirtualBox version at the time of writing is 6.0, but the one in Software Center is 5.2.
-This means you won’t get the newer features introduced in the latest version of VirtualBox.
+For example, the current VirtualBox version at the time of writing is 7.0.10, the repository includes 7.0.6.
+This means you may miss out on some newer features introduced in the latest version.

-Method 2: Install VirtualBox using deb file from Oracle’s website
+Method 2: Install VirtualBox using a deb file from Oracle’s website

 If you want to use the latest version of VirtualBox on Ubuntu, the easiest way would be to use the deb file.

 Oracle provides ready-to-use binary files for VirtualBox releases.
 If you look at its download page, you’ll see the option to download the deb installer files for Ubuntu and other distributions.

 You just have to download the deb or rpm file as per the distro (here, it is Ubuntu 22.04) and double-click on it to install it.
-It’s as simple as that.
+It is as simple as that.

 However, the problem with this method is that you won’t get automatically updated to newer VirtualBox releases.
 The only way is to remove the existing version, download the newer version and install it again.
 That’s not very convenient, is it?

 Method 3: Install VirtualBox using Oracle’s repository

-This is the command line method, and it may seem complicated to you, but it has advantages over the previous two methods.
-You’ll get the latest version of VirtualBox, which will be automatically updated with future releases.
-That’s what you’re looking for, I presume.
+This is the command line method, and it may seem complicated to you, but it offers advantages over the previous two methods.
+You will get the latest version of VirtualBox, which will be automatically updated with future releases.
+If that’s what you’re looking for.

 First, add the key for the repository.
 You can download and add the key using this single command.

 wget -q https://www.virtualbox.org/download/oracle_vbox_2016.asc -O- | sudo apt-key add -

 Now add the Oracle VirtualBox repository to the list of repositories using this command:

 sudo add-apt-repository "deb [arch=amd64] http://download.virtualbox.org/virtualbox/debian $(lsb_release -cs) contrib"